duncanka/BECAUSE/README.md

 <sub>Sandhaus, Evan.
 2008.
 The New York Times annotated corpus. *Linguistic Data Consortium*, Philadelphia.</sub>

 <sub>Nancy Ide, Christiane Fellbaum, Collin Baker, and Rebecca Passonneau.
-The manually annotated sub-corpus: A community resource for and by the people. *Proceedings of the 48th Annual Meeting of the Association for Computational Linguistics* (2010): 68-73.</sub>
+The Manually Annotated Sub-Corpus: A community resource for and by the people. *Proceedings of the 48th Annual Meeting of the Association for Computational Linguistics* (2010): 68-73.</sub>

 <sub>Marcus, Mitchell, et al. 1994.
 The Penn Treebank: Annotating predicate argument structure.
 In *Proceedings of the Workshop on Human Language Technology*, HLT '94, pages 114-119.
 Association for Computational Linguistics, Stroudsburg, PA, USA.</sub>